1916 leader Éamonn Ceannt was executed on May 8, 1916, for his role in the Easter Rising.

 Co.
 Galway-born Éamonn Ceannt was among the 16 men to be executed as leaders of the 1916 Easter Rising.
-On the 100th anniversary of the start of the Rising on April 24, 2016, writer and historian Dermot McEvoy profiled each of the rebel leaders, telling the individual stories of the men who would become known as Irish heroes.
-Below is McEvoy's profile of Ceannt, republished today as we celebrate the day of his birth.
+Writer and historian Dermot McEvoy profiles the rebel leader, telling his individual story.

 Éamonn Ceannt was born Edward Thomas Kent (not to be confused with Thomas Kent, another rebel who was shot in Cork) in County Galway in 1881, but raised in Dublin.
 He is probably the least well-known of the seven signatories of the Proclamation.

 He has been described as hard to get along with, but admitted his “cold exterior was but a mask.”
 His letters to his wife show a different, gentler, side of Ceannt.
 When he was romancing his wife, Áine, he wrote: “No news to tell at all little girl but to remind you that in a few months’ time, with the help of God, you will have become my prisoner forevermore . . . a new little wife you’ll be that first day, owned by a man, bossed by a man, loved by a man.”